jingyany/data-512-a3/README.md

 | field_code | categorical number |
 | race | categorical number |
 | interested_activities | text |

+The dataset also includes questionnaire data gathered from participants at different points in the process.
+These fields include: demographics, dating habits, self-perception across key attributes, beliefs on what others find valuable in a mate, and lifestyle information.
+See the Speed Dating Data Key document below for details.

+## Data Analysis

+The analysis we plan to perform:

+- What are the most desirable attributes in a female partner?
+What are the most desirable attributes in a male partner?
+Does this differ for female partners?
+- How important do people think attractiveness is in potential mate selection vs. its real impact?
+- Are shared interests more important than a shared racial background?
+- Can people accurately predict their own perceived value in the dating market?
+- In terms of getting a second date, is it better to be someone's first speed date of the night or their last?
+- What are participants looking for in their matches?
+- What paricipants think their same-sex peers are looking for?
+- What do participants think the opposite sex is looking for?
+- Which of the 6 attributes actually influence decision making?
+- What are correlation coefficient scores in Male and Female (attractiveness, sincerity, intelligence, fun, ambitious, shared interest)?
+- How meeting orders influence decision making?

 What is your plan?
 Describe the data sources will you collect, how data will be collected and processed, the analysis you intend to perform, and the outcomes and deliverables you anticipate.